vermavinay982/TexTractor/README.md

 for all words - timestamps will be generated if the user searched few words - all those timestamps will be returned to user

+- Find all the text in complete video, mark red the low confidence text, and black with confident text
+- Allows you to find certain words, and get that slide created for you
+- If you need the last page where the word was written, you can get that too by going through all pages
+- Can summarize the whole video, and provide you the slides, super easy to read in emergency
+- Works on your laptop, so no issue of privacy

+## More Points
 - search all at once
 - search more
 - getting range of video where text can be present - for faster search